When snow and ice are in the forecast, here are some tips that can help make your ride more comfortable.

 It's dark in the morning!
 It’s important that you make yourself visible to an approaching bus.
 Wear light-color clothing.
 Signal your presence with a small blinker light or flashlight.

 Bus steps become slippery from snow.
 Kick the snow from your shoes before stepping on the bus.
 Use the handrails and take your time.

 Although the ride will be warm, your trip to and from the bus stop may not be.
 Put on an extra layer – even a short wait at your stop can be dangerous if you’re not dressed for the weather.
 If the temperature on your bus isn't right, please tell your driver so the problem can be fixed or reported to repair staff.

 If your bus is late, remember that your driver is doing their best to make sure you arrive at your destination despite bad road conditions.

 Although winter weather shouldn’t slow travel times for trains, consider taking an earlier trip to ensure timely arrival.
 Here are some other tips:

 Be careful on the platform.

-Especially during winter weather, walk slowly on the rail station platform and stay well away from the edge of the platform until the train stops completely.
+Walk slowly on the rail station platform and stay well away from the edge of the platform until the train stops completely.

 Snowy floors can become slippery floors.